Skip to Content

 Skier on a snowy mountain, Whistler, British Columbia, Canada

-If it’s raining down in Vancouver, then it’s likely snowing in the mountains (during winter.)
+If it’s raining down in Vancouver, then it’s likely snowing in the mountains (during winter).
 Better yet, low clouds can mean you’ll enjoy a bluebird day while the rest suffer through the rain.
 The best part is Vancouver has no shortage of awesome places to go skiing or snowboarding.

 The ski season in Vancouver typically runs from December to April.

-10. Vancouver Science Center
+10. Vancouver Science World

 A animal display at Science World, Vancouver